jonnymaserati/jonnymaserati.github.io/_posts/2021-03-08-connection-conundrums-part-1.markdown

             datas.append(data)
     return datas
 ```
+## Applying a template
-Before we write out main function, we're going to create a dictionary of table headers.
+Before we write our main function, we're going to create a dictionary of table headers.
 This isn't ideal, but having reviewed the connections catalogue, the table headers have differences between the connections and I'd rather state these explicitly than rely on code to interpret them.
 Sometimes you just have to pull your sleeves up and get dirty.

 We'll structure the dictionary with the connection name as the main key followed by the page numbers in the catalogue where the associated tables are located.
 We'll then add a `headers` key where we'll list, in the correct order, the table headers we will assign to our imported data.